muuvy/muuvy-backend/README.md

 All thorntail configurations are located in `src/main/resources/project-local.yml`.
 Each environment has its own config file.

-- For Prometheus: copy the file and put this inside the extracted file: https://github.com/muuvy/docs/tree/master/prometheus
+- Prometheus: copy the file and put this inside the extracted file: https://github.com/muuvy/docs/tree/master/prometheus -- Run prometheus.exe and you can call this URL: localhost:9090

 ## Components